amberjungminlee/azure-multitenant-architecture-terraform/docs/decisions.md

 ### 5. Only a basic routing table was created for now.
 I didn't have time to configure everything for the routing table, but if I had time, I would have configured more rules.

+## Appendix: How AI was used
+I have no experience with Azure, and I used AI to catch up on Azure terminology, especially in reference to AWS.
+I found that ChatGPT had limited information about Azure, but Copilot had better documentation as a Microsoft product.

+I used AI to double check on terraform code that may have been missing or can cause issues.

+I used Copilot as a sounding board during the architecture design process to decide what resources were the best to add, and which configuration may be easier to maintain longer term.

+## Appendix: Challenges
+1. A lot of permissions are involved when it comes to allowing permissions to provision a virtual machine, so custom roles ended up taking more time than expected.
+2. Azure CLI is more effective than Azure UI when provisioning certain resources such as role assignments.
+The UI was challenging to navigate.